LeandroBerlin/artemisia-ai/README.md

-## Getting started with Next.js and Replicate
+## Getting started

-This webapp was created using a [Next.js](https://nextjs.org/) template project that's preconfigured to work with [Replicate's API](replicate.com/docs/get-started/nextjs).
-It also use [Tailwind](https://tailwindcss.com/) utility-first CSS framwork.
+This webapp was built using a [Next.js](https://nextjs.org/) template project that's preconfigured to work with [Replicate's API](https://replicate.com/docs/get-started/nextjs) and [Tailwind](https://tailwindcss.com/) utility-first CSS framwork.
+It was created for educational purposes and to demonstrate the potential of AI models for content generation.

+Artemisia uses [Stable Diffusion XL](https://replicate.com/stability-ai/sdxl) (SDXL), an upgraded version of Stable Diffusion generative AI model created by Stability AI.
+This advanced generative model allows users to generate highly detailed images using shorter text prompts compared to the original Stable Diffusion model.
+[Replicate API](https://replicate.com) is used to run the model in the cloud.

+The name "Artemisia" is inspired by [Artemisia Gentileschi](https://en.wikipedia.org/wiki/Artemisia_Gentileschi), an Italian Baroque painter.

 ## Noteworthy files